JeffersonLab/SRO-RTDP/rtdp/cpp/cpu_emu_docker/example/README.md

 - CPU emulator receive port: 50888

 These high port numbers (above 49152) are in the dynamic/private port range and are less likely to conflict with other services.

+## Container Notes
+- The same container image is used for both CPU emulator and receiver functionality
+- The container includes all necessary dependencies (netcat, etc.)
+- Network ports are exposed using Docker's host networking mode
+- For production use, consider setting resource limits using Docker's runtime flags